 These perpetrator tactics have significant emotional, social, health and financial impacts on women and their mothering, causing women to lose confidence in their parenting; and affecting their ability to be as engaged with their children as they want to be.

 The experience of family violence is exhausting, distressing and isolating.
-As a result, women may be less attuned to their child/ren's needs due to the impact of family violence.
-The perpetrator's tactics of coercion and control may impact a woman's ability to parent in a number of ways.
+As a result, women may be less attuned to their children's needs.

+The perpetrator's tactics of coercion and control may affect a woman's ability to parent in a number of ways.

-Several studies have found that women experiencing family violence have a reduced sense of control over their parenting.
-This is often made worse because of their partner's control of financial and material resources, leaving women with few resources to look after their children, such as paying for nutritious food or school excursions.
+Several studies have found that perpetrators' use of family violence results in women having a reduced sense of control over their parenting.

+This is often made worse because of a perpetrator's control of financial and material resources, leaving women with few resources to look after their children, such as paying for nutritious food or school excursions.

-In this environment, the woman may find it difficult to be an available, energetic, patient parent, to focus attention on her child/ren's needs, and to keep track of all the various tasks that parenting requires.
+In this environment, the woman may find it difficult to be an available, energetic, patient parent, to focus attention on her children's needs, and to keep track of all the various tasks that parenting requires.

 Also, if a woman's parenting is being heavily criticised by her partner, she may lose confidence and develop an indecisive parenting style.
 She may also overcompensate for the perpetrator's abusive or controlling behaviour towards children by not creating or maintaining healthy boundaries for them.

-The constant stress and pressure experienced by women who are struggling to care for and protect their children whilst being targets of violence may manifest as depression, anxiety or substance abuse, which can further affect their parenting and relationships with their children.
+The constant stress and pressure experienced by women who are struggling to care for and protect their children while being targets of violence may manifest as depression, anxiety or substance abuse.
+This can further affect their parenting and relationships with their children.

-Children experiencing family violence may also display behavioural issues and have complex emotional needs which present further parenting challenges, and sometimes result in further criticism of her parenting by the perpetrator, professionals or others.
-Identifying and responding to situations where these behaviours present as adolescent family violence is described in the Responsibilities for Practice Guide.
+Children experiencing family violence may also display behavioural issues and have complex emotional needs that present further parenting challenges.
+Sometimes this results in further criticism of her parenting by the perpetrator, professionals or others.

+Identifying and responding to situations where these behaviours present as adolescent family violence is described in the victim survivor-focused MARAM Practice Guides.
-Practice considerations for responding

-to women experiencing family violence include, but are not limited to the following:
+Practice considerations for responding to parent/carers experiencing family violence include, but are not limited to the following: